schmaustech/hypershift-blog/README.md

 infraenv.agent-install.openshift.io/kni21infra created
 ~~~

-When the infrastructure environment is created it will proceed to create a discover iso for that environment.
-To ensure that
+When the infrastructure environment is created it will proceed to create a discovery iso for that environment.
+To ensure that the discovery iso is created we need to check that the processes are completed and the iso exists.
+We can achieve this by first confirming that we are not seeing any pods in a state other then Completed or Running.
+If that looks good then we can further confirm by grabbing the iso download from the infrastructure environment and confirming the discovery iso is present.

 ~~~bash
 $ oc get po -A|grep -vE 'Completed|Running'